 Serving Size 1 capsule

-Asparagus officinalis 200 mg
+Asparagus officinalis 200 mg each pill

 Rhizome Extract - Standardized to a 10 to 1 extract

-Recommendations: One asparagus capsule in the morning and lunch or as recommended by your doctor.
+Recommendations and dosage: One asparagus capsule in the morning and lunch or as recommended by your doctor.

-Buy Asparagus extract 200 mg
+Buy Asparagus extract supplement 200 mg capsules

 It depends which health condition is being treated.
 They both have benefits.
 It is not practical to eat asparagus shoots everyday so the capsules can provide easy benefits by simply swallowing pills.
 One could at times take a capsule and other times eat the vegetable.